-Once we uncover the challah, the blessing over the bread connects us to the process of work that has to happen in order for the challah to get to our table.
-Bread isn't just brought forth from the earth, it requires the work of many hands.
+Once we uncover the challah, the blessing over the bread connects us to the work that brought the challah to our table.
 The possibility and abundance of Shabbat comes with the responsibility to work to make a better world the other six days of the week.

 Pass it, rip it, cut it, tear into it like you mean it.
 There's no right or wrong, as long as the bread makes its way around the table.

-Lastly, it is common to add some salt to the pieces challah before sharing them with your guests.
-While this practice has its roots in, you guessed it, Temple times (when offerings were accompanied by salt) it also has a more mystical explanation.
-According to Isaac Luria, the great 16th century Kabbalist, both bread (מלח) and salt (חלח) are representations of the divine; salt is divine severity and bread is divine kindness.
+Lastly, it is common to add some salt to the pieces challah before sharing.
+While this practice has its roots in, you guessed it, Temple times, it also has a more mystical explanation.
+According to Isaac Luria, the great 16th century Kabbalist, both bread (בות) and salt (תלח) are representations of the divine; salt is divine severity and bread is divine kindness.
 We seek to overpower the severity of the salt with the kindness of the bread.
 Therefore, when you salt your challah, do not sprinkle the salt on top the bread, but instead to touch the bread to the salt - kindness over severity.